-One of the most common complaints about anchor-outs is over damage to the ecosystem, namely eelgrass.
+Perhaps the most common complaint about anchor-outs is over damage to the ecosystem — namely eelgrass.
 There can be no question that boats moored in shallow-ish water, and anchored with a hodgepodge of clumsy tackle, do significant damage to the Bay floor.
 There can be no question that some, but not all, boats drag anchor during storms each year, with many of them going ashore.
 Over the years, some but not all anchor-outs have used private marinas as if they were public facilities, which can cost businesses real money to cover the increase in services.
 But the most common, near-automatic comment Latitude hears about anchor-outs has been, “People living on boats dump their shit into the water.”

 “Water quality issues cannot be pegged solely on anchor-outs,” former Richardson Bay Regional Agency harbormaster Curtis Havel told us.
 “When you look at Richardson Bay and the watershed around it, the first concern is rain and runoff from the road, including fertilizers and old sewer lines.
 It’s a nonpoint pollution nightmare.”
 Havel said that during his tenure, the RBRA tested its waters twice a year, and that overall water quality had been improving.

 Reports of good water quality are consistent with a 2018 inquiry we made with the San Francisco Bay Regional Water Quality Control Board, following an assertion from a reader that, because of anchor-outs, E. coli was a persistent problem in Richardson Bay.
 “In recent years, the water quality in Richardson Bay has been pretty good,” a staff member told us; they added, “However, if [an anchored boat] does discharge into the Bay, it would be very hard to detect.”